dpuiu/MitoHPC/README.md

 ### GENERATE SNV PIPELINE SCRIPT ###

-    $ $SDIR/run.sh in.txt out/  > filter.all.sh
+    $ $SDIR/run.sh in.txt $ODIR  > filter.all.sh
     $ chmod u+x ./filter.all.sh

 ### RUN PIPELINE  ###

     $ ./filter.all.sh                                                    # run interactively
     ... or
     $ nohup ./filter.all.sh &                                            # run in the backgroud
     ... or (MARCC)
-    $ sbatch --partition=shared --time=24:0:0 ./filter.all.sh    # run using a SLURM job scheduler
+    $ sbatch -D $ODIR --partition=shared --time=24:0:0 ./filter.all.sh   # run using a SLURM job scheduler
     ... or (JHPCE)
-    qsub -wd $MYSCRATCH -V ./filter.all.sh                       # run using an SGE job scheduler; run under $MYSCRATCH
+    qsub -wd $ODIR -V -l walltime=24:0:0 ./filter.all.sh                 # run using an SGE job scheduler; run under $MYSCRATCH

 ## OUTPUT ##

+    under $ODIR:

     VCF/TAB/SUMMARY/FASTA Files: